 Recognizing this phenomenon, researchers and clinicians have developed several tools for helping people understand cravings, why they happen, and what can be done to overcome them.

 The first piece of the puzzle in understanding cravings is recognizing the impact of triggers.
 Triggers refer to any event, situation, or emotion that sparks a craving.
-Importantly, these can be either stressful situations or happy occasions — both can be associated with craving your substance of choice.
+Importantly, these can be either stressful situations or happy occasions — both can be associated with fighting alcohol cravings or cravings for other substances.

 Common examples of triggers may include: